Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Today, tanker trucks bring wine to the port lodges in Vila Nova de Gaia, and the barcos rabelos exist solely for advertising, nostalgia, and the occasional race.
 But port is still blended and aged in much the same way as it was 300 years ago, and the dozen and a half port lodges continue to bear English and Scottish names such as Cockburn, Taylors, Graham's, and Sandeman (along with Portuguese brands such as Cálem and Ferreira that are prized by connoisseurs in the domestic market).

 photoTip: You can tour many of the port wine lodges in Vila Nova de Gaia.
 (There's often a small admission fee, which may be refunded if you purchase a bottle.)
-See my Cálem Port Wine Lodge for a description of one such lodge.
+See our Cálem Port Wine Lodge for a description of one such lodge.
 Pick up a free visitors' guide at the tourist-information pavilion in the riverfront park of Vila Nova de Gaia, which you can reach by walking across the Dom Luis I bridge from downtown Porto.

 Next page: Sightseeing, excursions